Fitness Tracker Buying Guide

 Another day, another fitness tracker, promising to get you off the couch, help you move more and teach you to be healthier.
 With so many devices to choose from, it can be hard to figure out which one has the right features at the right price for you.
 To help you weed through the ever-growing number of options, here is what you need to know before buying a fitness tracker, whatever your workout style may be.

 Know Your Goals

-Before you purchase a fitness tracker, consider all of your activities and determine what you'll strive for, within reason.
+Before you buy a fitness tracker, think about all the activities you expect to do, and lay out your goals, within reason.
 You might set a goal for 10,000 steps a day, or to burn a certain number of calories per day, for instance.